truenas/documentation/content/TrueCommand/Recommendations/Syslog.md

 geekdocCollapseSection: true
 ---

-## TrueCommand Configuration

-Remote logging capabilities through syslog have been available in TrueCommand since 2.3 without any documentation on how to enable it.
+Remote logging capabilities through syslog are available in TrueCommand version 2.3 or later.

 To enable, first edit the internal configuration file `/etc/config.yaml`.
 Overwrite the TC_CONFIG_PATH or create an additional tied volume for this file to preserve changes.

 {{< highlight yaml "" >}}
 logger: